 (Got any good advice for people struggling with uncertainty right now?
 Hit us up at firstname.lastname@example.org and share your tips and tricks with us.)

 1. With great chaos comes great opportunity

 “In the space between chaos and shape there was another chance.” – Jeanette Winterson

 Consider Thanos – he saw a universe in chaos and decided to push the big red “reset” button.
 Now, we’re not suggesting you nix your entire world and hasta la vista

 on out of here – think slightly less dramatic than that.
-COVID-19 is causing chaos in many people’s lives – but chaos and uncertainty can lead to growth and new beginnings.
+One thing is certain, though: change, chaos and uncertainty can lead to growth and new beginnings.
 Think big: how can you use your skills in the world we need to build now?
 Do you have the entrepreneurial mindset to forge a new way of working?
-Can you reach out to people in your neighbourhood who need help?
-Can you move your side hustle online, and start creating your future?
+How can you put pressure on the powers that be to change the system and adapt better ways of working and living?
+Can you reach out and focus on making a positive difference to society?
+Now is the time to start creating your future.

 - Who am I?